Poland holds up EU deal on minimum corporate tax, aid for Ukraine | Law-Order

 Poland holds up EU deal on minimum corporate tax, aid for Ukraine

-Poland was on Thursday holding up the European Union's formal adoption of a minimum corporate tax for large companies and, by extension, also blocking a whole package of other deals, including financing for Ukraine in 2023, diplomats said.
+Poland was on Thursday holding up the European Union's formal adoption of a minimum corporate tax for large companies which, as part of a whole package of deals, also holds up financing for Ukraine, diplomats said.

 - Country: